Author – Aditya Bhati

-Fortunately, electric rickshaws or E-rickshaws have arrived in the scene, offering an eco-friendly alternative to the polluting autorickshaws.
+Fortunately, E-rickshaws have arrived on the scene, offering an eco-friendly alternative to polluting autorickshaws.
 An e-rickshaw can provide a non-polluting and a silent transport system for urban and rural areas of India.
-Economic analysis done by researchers show that these rickshaws can provide an environment friendly, energy efficient and cost effective transport system, which can replace the existing auto rickshaws.
+Economic analysis done by researchers show that these rickshaws can provide an eco-friendly, energy efficient and cost effective transport system, which can replace the existing auto rickshaws.

 Solution – Electric Rickshaws

-There are mainly two types of e-rickshaw in India currently.
+There are mainly two types of electric rickshaws or e-rickshaws in India currently.
 One is an improvised electric cycle rickshaw, which is essentially a tri-cycle with an electric motor fitted at the back to reduce manual labour for the rickshaw puller.
 The other one is a completely electric powered vehicle that runs on a brushless DC motor powered by a battery.